I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

 Every aspect of Raja’s performance was an absolute revelation.
 Her age make-up and receding hairline wee eerily realistic.
 Her body carriage and exaggerated accent remained consistent the entire game.
 Her way of playing with Vreeland’s love of language and wordplay was easy to understand and consistent through every sentence.

 Raja’s Diana Vreeland was all of that, and it was funny.
 Really funny.
-Her calling Kandy Muse “a girl with a Rubenesque figure” on the way to delivering a match to Michelle is an all-time classic example of how to vamp before revealing what you’ve written.
+Her calling Kandy Muse “a girl with a Rubenesque figure” on the way to delivering a match to Michelle’s answer is an all-time classic example of how to vamp before revealing what you’ve written down on your card in Snatch Game.
 That is always a better strategy than shouting out your answer and then trying to land a joke before Ru moves past you down the table.

 Monét X Change as Martin Lawrence